scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 #### Short version

-* Install a bash shell if needed on your Local computer (Local is a laptop, dekstop etc)
+* Install a bash shell on your **Local** computer (laptop, dekstop etc)
 * Start a cloud VM, note three things:
    * the generic VM username (here we use `ubuntu`)
    * the ip address of the VM (here we use `12.23.34.45`)
    * download the key pair file to Local (here we use `keypair.pem`)
-* Assign this VM a stable ip address
+* Assign the VM a stable (static) ip address
-   * This does not change even when you stop and re-start the VM
+   * This ip address does not change even when you stop and re-start the VM
-   * On AWS the persistent ip address is provided via the Elastic IP service
+   * AWS: Use the Elastic IP service.
+GCP and Azure: The term is *static external IP*.
 * `chmod 400 keypair.pem` and `ssh -i keypair.pem ubuntu@12.23.34` to log in to the cloud VM from Local
 * From the command line on the cloud VM install `miniconda`, `jupyter` and other Python libraries
 * Use `git clone https://github.com/organization/repository` on the cloud
-   * If you need a working example you can use organization = `cloudbank-project` and repository = `ocean`
+   * Need a working example?
+Use organization = `cloudbank-project`, repository = `ocean`

 left off here